thapapradeep884/week-6-12194940-/README.md

     ])
 ```

 **8.2.
-Building and Running the Command**
+Building and Running the CommandWe return to the workspace's root after adding the file and execute the build command there.**

-After adding the file, we go back to the root of the workspace and run the build command there.
+We return to the workspace's root after adding the file and execute the build command there.
 ```
 colcon build
 ```
 After building, it is important to source the package and run the following codes for the output:

 ros2 launch launch_tutorial example_event_handlers.launch.py turtlesim_ns:='turtlesim3' use_provided_red:='True' new_background_r:=200

 ![image](https://user-images.githubusercontent.com/113494159/196024114-0e8025ee-186e-4b6c-bc8a-5f518d23b78d.png)

-It start a turtlesim node with a blue background and spawn the second turtle.
-After that, it change the background color to purple and then to pink.
+It spawns the second turtle and starts a turtlesim node with a blue backdrop.
+The background color then changes to pink and then purple.
-If the turtlesim window is closed, it shutdown the launch file.
+When the turtlesim window closes, the launch file also shuts down.